Why a visit to Luxor is a must

 Situated in the Nile Valley in Upper Egypt, Luxor is an essential component of any Egyptian itinerary.
 Known as ‘the world’s largest open-air museum’, it harbours many of the country’s most astonishing monuments and is the starting point of the majority of river cruises.
 The city is easy to reach: there are daily flights from Cairo, which is just an hour-and-10-minute hop away.
 Most people will only spend a day or two here but we would recommend three to five days to really do justice to this treasure-trove.

-From the modern city of Luxor, it is just a 10-minute boat ride across the river to the West Bank, home to some of Egypt’s most revered sites.
+From the modern city of Luxor, it is just a 10-minute boat ride across the river to the West Bank, home to some of Egypt‘s most revered sites.
+There are so many things to do in Luxor.
 Perhaps the most famous of these is The Valley of the Kings, an ancient burial ground where 62 unfinished tombs of New Kingdom pharaohs and nobles were built over a period of 500 years.
 The 15 that are open to the public appear modest from the outside but their interiors are magnificent – intricately painted using vibrant natural pigments preserved with beeswax and egg white.
 You need about three hours to explore the compound comprehensively as there are so many relics, but if your time is limited, three must-sees are the tombs of Ramses IV, Ramses III and King Tutankhamun – the latter, the only grave to escape unlooted.

 Also on the West Bank lies The Valley of the Queens, where the pharaohs’ wives and children of the 19th and 20th dynasties (1292 to 1075 BC) were buried.
 Of these tombs, the most beautiful is that of Nefertari, the wife and queen of Ramses II.
 Not far away tower the Colossi of Memnon, two monumental statues of Amenhotep III (18th dynasty), facing east over the Nile.
 Created as guardians of the pharaoh’s mortuary complex, which stands behind them, the masterpieces are 18m high, weigh 720 tonnes each and were carved from single blocks of sandstone.